-Once you have a plan in place, it’s time to put it into action—kicking off the next stage of business growth: the start-up stage.
-During this time, you will test the viability of your big ideas—as well as the effectiveness of your capabilities—and this stage can represent a series of make-or-break moments for many small business owners.
+Once you have a plan, it’s time to implement it—kicking off the next stage of business growth: the start-up stage.
+During this time, you will test the viability of your big ideas and the effectiveness of your capabilities—and this stage can represent a series of make-or-break moments for many small business owners.

 It’s a tall task, to be sure, but it is possible.
-And if you’re struggling to find (or attract) the employees you need to make it all happen, there are experienced, outside resources, like G&A, who can help you navigate the recruiting process and build a pipeline of experienced talent.
+And suppose you’re struggling to find (or attract) the employees you need to make it all happen.
+In that case, there are experienced, outside resources, like G&A, who can help you navigate the recruiting process and build a pipeline of experienced talent.

 Another key to creating and maintaining positive momentum, is having the necessary capital on hand to make it all happen.
 Whether raising money, finding investors, or managing cash flow, knowing your options, and maximizing their potential, can go a long way toward giving you the stability you need to help get your business off the ground.

 Ultimately, the start-up stage is when you start to put all the pieces together.
 As you continue to establish the core elements of your business, a few key areas to focus on include:

 - Establishing a customer base and market presence